EZee-AP/ConanExileMods/Compass/README.md

 ### Compass
 ```
-Adds a simple compass to the HUD without editing default files
+Adds a simple compass added to the HUD without editing default files
 ```